Dreambound

 Searching online is the fastest way to find CNA classes in Illinois.
 Dreambound has one of the largest databases of certified nursing assistant (CNA) schools online.
 We offer top-rated, state-approved CNA schools that are available for everyone!
 Enter your zip code or set your filters and look through the CNA schools in Illinois.

 Keep in mind that the length of the program depends on your school or training provider.
-CNA programs in Illinois may take 4 months to complete.
+CNA programs in Illinois may take 1 to 4 months to complete.
 Alternatively, accelerated CNA programs may take as little as 3 weeks!
 Each CNA program can range from $500 to $2,000 and can have additional costs involved.

 What Do I Need to Prepare and Buy for Class?